-That rating for Bastible, her 2nd resoundingly advantageous evaluate for this eating place, came hot at the heels of best slightly much less ideal ratings of 9/10, three weeks in succession, for Potager in Skerries; Barrow’s Keep in Graiguenamanagh and Frank’s in Dublin.
-And closing weekend, a snatch of cafes – Bread forty-one and Cloud Picker Cafe, each on Pearse Street in Dublin 2, also earned a nine/10 mark.
+That rating for Bastible, her 2nd resoundingly advantageous evaluation for this eating place, came hot at the heels of best slightly much less ideal ratings of 9/10, three weeks in succession, for Potager in Skerries; Barrow’s Keep in Graiguenamanagh and Frank’s in Dublin.
+And closing weekend, a snatch of cafes – Bread Forty-one and Cloud Picker Cafe, each on Pearse Street in Dublin 2, also earned a nine/10 mark.
 So what’s up?
 Is the famously exacting Cleary in a mellow mood, or has Ireland’s restaurant industry hit a special candy spot?

 CATHERINE CLEARY’S BEST OF THE BEST